toirl/plorma/docs/source/intro.rst

 ************
 What is Plorma
 ==============
-Plorma is a webapplication to plan, organise and manage tasks.
-It provides tools like *Burndown Diagrams* or *Kanban Boards* which are often used in agile proccess like SCRUM.
+Plorma is a webapplication to plan, organise and manage tasks in the software development.
+Plorma is influenced by agile development methods like Scrum.
+Tasks can be organised on Kanban boards and the progress of a sprint can be visualized in a Burndown chart.

-While it tries to be as generic as possible it can be esspecially used as a simple issue or bug tracker in software development.
+Although Plorma is especially suited to support an agile software development it tries to be as general as possible to be used in other fields of activity.

 Licence
 =======